FrancescoFaddaAcademic/ComputationalBiophysicsExercises/SantaLucia/README.md

     granularity::UInt
 end
 ```
 This is the main structure that I've used all over the code to store information both for the primary and secondary structures.
-A `Segment` is a sequence of `Words`, a word is nothing but a raw piece of memory with a specified size, in most modern computer such size is 64 bits.
+A `Segment` is a sequence of `Words`, a word is nothing but a raw piece of memory with a specified size, in most modern computers such size is 64 bits.
 A segment serves as a very customizable memory structure, it will contain `elements` of some length specified by the `granularity`, this granularity must be smaller than the size of a single word (at least by a factor of two to make the structure even remotely useful).
 For example in the case of sequences of nucleic acids each element is one of four letter and hence the granularity of this kind of data will be 2 (2^2 = 4).
 For secondary structure there are only 3 symbols ('(', '.', ')'), however one must chose 2 as the granularity also in this case as it is the smallest power of two that enables the storage of each symbol.
 This means that for sequences of length <= 32 a single word for the primary structure and a single word for the secondary structure.
 Lastly the lenght is just the amount of elements contained in the segmets.

 The reason this approach is so appropriate for this usecase is that most operations are done equally on all element of a structure, this means that through bitwise manipulation one is able to "parallelise" the computation and reduce the memory allocated up to a factor of 32!
 While this is irrelevant for the size of the sequences processed in this assignment, however for longer sequences it car represent a good computational advantage.